Last Updated on March 12, 2023

 When you lay your portable AC on its side or tilt it at an angle compressor is deprived of the mandatory lubrication oil at certain zones.
 This causes components of the compressor to collide with each other causing wear and tear.

-Result is serious damage to your compressor and eventually destroying your compressor permanently and rendering it useless.
+Result is serious damage to your compressor eventually destroying your compressor permanently and rendering it useless.

-In case you know compressor has to be replaced, decide before making the decision whether it is cost effective when your current portable AC value is taken into account.
+In case you know the compressor has to be replaced, decide before making the decision whether it is cost-effective when your current portable AC value is taken into account.
 Usually, it is better to buy a new unit.

 The refrigerant inside your portable AC has to go through different physical states to bring about cooling.